Ngufor-emmanuella/Microverse-capstone/README.md

 -I Used JavaScript to manipulate DOM elements.
 -I Used JavaScript events.
 -I used objects to store and access data.
+ -This project is Original design idea by Cindy Shin in Behance.
 ## Built With

 - HTML for layout